 The Carbon Composition and Carbon Film Resistor Myth

 Kevin O'Conor of London Power (inventor or power scaling and amp expert) wrote about carbon comp resistors : "Old technologies never die-even if they should."
 Sadly many people on the internet and even builders often talk about those little brown carbon based resistors with reverence.
 These same people claim the tone in their amp is due to the use of carbon resistors.
-You can find forum posts about how a person had acquired magical properties from switching over to carbon comp resistors or claiming that they are difference between a good and bad amp.
+You can find forum posts about how a person’ amps has acquired magical properties from switching over to carbon comp resistors or claiming that they are difference between a good and bad amp.
 They are of course mostly wrong.
-Good tone in an amp is achieved by good circuit design not a result of magic parts.
+Good tone in an amp is achieved by good circuit design and not a result of magic parts.
 You do need quality parts for good sound but by using the conventional wisdom that better-parts-make-the-amp-sound-great we could make any amp design sound good by using different parts.
 In practice is does not work that way.
 A bad design will sound bad.

 Why do all many vintage amps have Carbon Composition or carbon film, resistors in them?

-At one time (1940's to 1960's) carbon composition resistors and later carbon films were the only types of resistor available for low wattage use and the cheapest.
+At one time (the 1940's to the 1960's) carbon composition resistors and later carbon films were the only types of resistor available for low wattage use and the cheapest.
 Pretty much all electronics had them (no TV screens did not look better because of them!).
 Even after the advent of quieter carbon films Fender and others continued to use them because they were cheaper and consumers at that time expected some noise with their electronics.
 Marshall and other used often used carbon films.
 These were little quieter and a more reliable.
 Many of these older amps used 20% tolerance resistors which meant resistor values were all over the place making amps inconsistent sounding unit to unit.